docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

 ## Manually Writing Manifests

-If using our Helm chart is not viable, here is some guidance to start with your own manifests.
+If using our Helm chart is not viable for you, here is some guidance to start with your own manifests.

 <!-- This empty quote block is purely for a visual border -->
 !!! quote ""

     === "`ConfigMap`"

         Provide the basic configuration via environment variables with a `ConfigMap`.

+        !!! example

-Note that this is just an example configuration; tune the `ConfigMap` to your needs.
+            Below is only an example configuration, adjust the `ConfigMap` to your own needs.

             ```yaml
             ---
             apiVersion: v1
             kind: ConfigMap

             metadata:
               name: mailserver.environment

             immutable: false

             data:
               TLS_LEVEL: modern
               POSTSCREEN_ACTION: drop
               OVERRIDE_HOSTNAME: mail.example.com
               FAIL2BAN_BLOCKTYPE: drop
               POSTMASTER_ADDRESS: postmaster@example.com
               UPDATE_CHECK_INTERVAL: 10d
               POSTFIX_INET_PROTOCOLS: ipv4
               ENABLE_CLAMAV: '1'
               ENABLE_POSTGREY: '0'
               ENABLE_FAIL2BAN: '1'
               AMAVIS_LOGLEVEL: '-1'
               SPOOF_PROTECTION: '1'
               MOVE_SPAM_TO_JUNK: '1'
               ENABLE_UPDATE_CHECK: '1'
               ENABLE_SPAMASSASSIN: '1'
               SUPERVISOR_LOGLEVEL: warn
               SPAMASSASSIN_SPAM_TO_INBOX: '1'

               # here, we provide an example for the SSL configuration
               SSL_TYPE: manual
               SSL_CERT_PATH: /secrets/ssl/rsa/tls.crt
               SSL_KEY_PATH: /secrets/ssl/rsa/tls.key
             ```

-        **Providing config files**

-        You can also make use of user-provided configuration files (_e.g. `user-patches.sh`, `postfix-accounts.cf` and more_), to customize DMS to your needs.
+        You can also make use of user-provided configuration files (_e.g. `user-patches.sh`, `postfix-accounts.cf`, etc_), to customize DMS to your needs.

+        ??? example "Providing config files"

             Here is a minimal example that supplies a `postfix-accounts.cf` file inline with two users:

             ```yaml
             ---
             apiVersion: v1
             kind: ConfigMap

             metadata:
               name: mailserver.files

             data:
               postfix-accounts.cf: |
                 test@example.com|{SHA512-CRYPT}$6$someHashValueHere
                 other@example.com|{SHA512-CRYPT}$6$someOtherHashValueHere
             ```

             !!! info "Static Configuration"

                 The inline `postfix-accounts.cf` config example above provides file content that is static.
 It is mounted as read-only at runtime, thus cannot support modifications.

                 For production deployments, use persistent volumes instead (via `PersistentVolumeClaim`).
 That will enable files like `postfix-account.cf` to add and remove accounts, while also persisting those changes externally from the container.

         !!! tip "Modularize your `ConfigMap`"